 More crucially, because users are identified by their individual IP addresses (their digital ‘signature’), and the user data ‘buckets’ captures this information, there is another set of tools that means your website is able to feed custom information to a specific user set that you know will be of interest to them.

-Two days later, the same user comes back, and because you’re aware of their interests, on the ‘you might also like…’ section on the pages they’re browsing, you’re able to serve them a selection of jeans on sale, a range of sport watches and running shoes, but also other fitness-related items.
+Two days later, User A comes back, and because you’re aware of their interests, on the ‘you might also like…’ section on the pages they’re browsing, you’re able to serve them a selection of jeans on sale, a range of sport watches and running shoes, but also other fitness-related items.